andrewdcse/AI-Art-Detection/README.md

 ### Convolutional Neural Networks

 The next nextwork trained on the data was a convolutional neural network with three layers containing image filters for feature extraction.
 Various permutations of model parameters were tried.
+The shown metrics are from evaluation on the test set.

 | Optimizer | Annealing | Epochs | Batch Normalization | Learning Rate | Accuracy | Precision | Recall |
 | - | - | - | - | - | - | - | - |